Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 You are expected to bring:

-* A laptop with Linux, MacOS or Windows with WSL or Linux running in a virtual machine.
+* A laptop with Linux, MacOS, Windows (10+) with WSL or Linux running in a virtual machine.
 * A working internet connection (use corporate proxies or bad WiFi at your own peril)

 You are expected to have installed: